 It’s common knowledge that the majority of accidents occur within the home, but what about illnesses?
 Whilst the risks of catching a contagious illness will be far higher when you’re out in a crowded environment, it would be foolish to think that your house is an illness free zone.
-The difference between the illnesses prevalent in your home and those carried by other people is how you're able to combat them.
-We’ve put together a list of 5 childhood illnesses that could be caused by your home as well as including a short recommendation o how best to combat their spread.
+The difference between the illnesses prevalent in your home and those carried by other people is how you’re able to combat them.
+We’ve put together a list of 5 childhood illnesses that could be caused by your home as well as including a short recommendation on how best to combat their spread.

 Whilst research shows that there’s no one single cause of asthma there are believed to be a number of contributing factors.
 Two of these factors can easily be combatted with a little care and due diligence.